 - 31.1 [Certification of Chief Executive Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 \(Filed herewith\)](#) - 31.2 [Certification of Chief Financial Officer pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 \(Filed herewith\)](#) - 32.1 [Certification of Chief Executive Officer pursuant to 18 U.S.C.
 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 \(Filed herewith\)](#) - 32.2 [Certification of Chief Financial Officer pursuant to 18 U.S.C.
-1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 \(Filed herewith\)](#) - 101 The following materials from Servotronics, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, formatted in XBRL (eXtensible Business Reporting Language): (i) consolidated balance sheets, (ii) consolidated statements of income, (iii) consolidated statements of comprehensive income, (iv) consolidated statements of cash flows and (v) the notes to the consolidated financial statements.
+1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 \(Filed herewith\)](#) - 101 The following materials from Servotronics, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2024, formatted in XBRL (eXtensible Business Reporting Language): (i) condensed consolidated balance sheets, (ii) condensed consolidated statements of operations, (iii) condensed consolidated statements of comprehensive income, (iv) condensed consolidated statements of cash flows and (v) the notes to the condensed consolidated financial statements. - 104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in exhibits 101).